BMustafa97/serverless-snacks/README.md

 - ✅ Create a GitHub repository for the project
 - ✅ Upload initial README to repository (this marks the official start time)
 - ✅ Verify AWS credentials are working correctly
-- [ ] Set up AWS CDK environment and dependencies
+- ❌ Set up AWS CDK environment and dependencies (blocked by import issues)
 - [ ] Initialise CDK project structure

 ### Phase 2: Infrastructure Development